kzingler/kzingler.github.io/experience.md

 9. **Administrative Assistant - Joseph R Skeen Libary**
 Aug 2012 - Feb 2014
-**Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization for files, answering phones, maintaining business relationships, and handling customer service situations.
+**Skills:** Balancing Budgets, filing confidential budget information, filing confidential time-sheets and employee information, inventing organization system for files, answering phones, maintaining business relationships, and handling customer service situations.
 **Project:** I handled office supply and other orders for the library.
 I took care to file employee information and time-sheets in a timely and organized fashion.
 I also designed and implemented a novel